 Lots of mums worry that there might be something wrong with them if they can’t fit into their pre-baby clothes as soon as they’ve given birth – especially because all those yummy mummies on Instagram seem to ‘snap back’ so easily!
 The truth is that not everyone loses all their baby weight straight away.

 Ready for Sam & Chloe’s guide on what to do if you can’t lose your baby weight?

-From postnatal exercise to healthy eating, what is the best way to get your tummy muscles feeling strong, and how to ditch that excess baby weight once and for all?
-We share our top tips to get you on the road to feeling like your old self again.
+We know it’s not always easy, but losing baby weight CAN be simple.
+From postnatal exercise to healthy eating, the best way to strengthen and flatten your post-baby tummy muscles, right through to free lose baby weight recipes and, of course, the number #1 way to ditch that extra baby weight once and for all, Sam Wood and 28’s resident postnatal physio, Chloe Lorback share their top tips to get you back on the road to feeling like your old self again.

-Reasons why you’re not losing your baby weight
+Sam shares 5 reasons why you might not be losing your baby weight

 Everyone knows sleep plays an important role in losing weight, but we also know that sleep is often compromised when you have a young baby!
 If you find you are making nutritious food choices, you’ve cut out unhealthy snacks and you’re getting regular exercise, but you’re still not losing your extra baby weight, it might be time to look carefully at the quality of your sleep.

 If your baby is still waking several times a night, it might be time to chat with the maternal child health nurse to help you with some sleep strategies.